João Fonseca (tennis): Career

-2023: Junior world No. 1, ATP debut
+Juniors

+Fonseca reached the final of the boys' doubles category at the 2023 Australian Open with Belgian Alexander Blockx.
+In March, he was a runner-up at Banana Bowl, a top junior-level event hosted in Criciúma, Brazil.
+Fonseca, as the fourth seed and home favourite, lost to second seed Yaroslav Demin in the final.

+In July, Fonseca won the prestigious U18 grass tournament in Roehampton, England, prior to a run at the 2023 Wimbledon that saw him reach the quarterfinals in singles.
+He lost to eventual champion Henry Searle.
+He reached the semifinals in the doubles category, with Bolivian Juan Carlos Prado Ángelo.

-Fonseca reached the final of the boys' doubles at 2023 Australian Open Jr. partnering with Belgian Alexander Blockx.
-Later on that year, he won the boys' singles title at the 2023 US Open with a victory over American Learner Tien in the final.
-He became the third Brazilian player major jr. champion, after Tiago Fernandes and Thiago Seyboth Wild.
+Later that season, he won the boys' singles title at the 2023 US Open with a victory over American Learner Tien in the final.
+With that result, he became the third major junior champion in singles from Brazil, after Tiago Fernandes and Thiago Seyboth Wild.

-Fonseca was named the 2023 world champion of the ITF Junior circuit.
-At 17 years old, he was the first Brazilian to finish the season as No. 1 in the ITF junior rankings.
+Fonseca had good results on ITF Junior Circuit, maintaining a 92–27 singles win-loss record.
+At 17 years old, he was the first Brazilian to finish the season as world No. 1 in the junior rankings on 11 September 2023.
+He was named the 2023 junior champion by the ITF.

+2023: First professional matches, ATP Tour debut

 Fonseca made his ATP debut at the 2023 Rio Open after receiving a wildcard for the singles main draw and also appeared in the doubles main draw, entering as lucky losers with Mateus Alves.

 2024: First ATP wins, NextGen Finals title

-In January 2024, the 17-year-old Rio native reached the semifinals of the Buenos Aires Challenger, his first in his career in this type of tournament.
+In January 2024, the 17-year-old Fonseca reached the semifinals of the Buenos Aires Challenger, his best performance in this type of tournament.
 Until then, Fonseca had reached the quarterfinals in two challengers, the first in 2022 in São Leopoldo and the most recent in 2023, in Florianópolis.

-Ranked No. 655 that moment, he made a second appearance in the main draw at the 2024 Rio Open after receiving a wildcard in singles and also in doubles qualifying with Marcelo Zormann.
+Ranked No. 655 that moment, Fonseca made a second appearance in the main draw at the 2024 Rio Open after receiving a wildcard in singles and also in doubles qualifying with Marcelo Zormann.
 He recorded his first ATP and first ATP 500 win over seventh seed Arthur Fils in straight sets, giving away only four games.
 Excluding the Davis Cup, he became the first South American to claim an opening set 6–0 against a top 50 ranked opponent before turning 18, since the ATP rankings were first published in 1973.
 He also became the first player born in 2006 to win an ATP Tour match.
 Next, he defeated Cristian Garin in straight sets to reach his first ATP quarterfinal.
 As a result, he moved 300 positions up, making him the youngest player in the top 350 in the rankings.
 He became the second youngest ATP 500 quarterfinalist since the series began in 2009 and the first since Alexander Zverev made the last eight in Hamburg in 2014.

 Days after the end of his run in Rio, Fonseca was rewarded with a second consecutive ATP Tour tournament wildcard at the 2024 Chile Open.